Sarthak1111/BookStore-Web-Application/README.md

 https://bookstore-url/

 Repo contains:
-Manaul Testing- Test Plan, Test Cases and Bug Report Automation Testing
+Manaul Testing- Test Plan, Test Cases and Bug Report.
+Automation Testing- Selenium TestNG Automation scripts.

 About
 A user-friendly Online Bookstore project in which users can log in or register, view the available books.
 The project can also be used by the administrator,